 If you have referred to websites, videos, articles from library databases or anything else that is not your work then you need to reference this on each slide and then in a final slide containing a reference list or bibliography.

 In most cases, students will only want to reference a website or video, for example, which you have cited in your PowerPoint.
 Here, they are not referencing your PowerPoint as such.
-For instance, in your PowerPoint, you have a link which directs students to a website.
+For instance, in your PowerPoint, you have a link that directs students to a website.
 In this case, the site is the principal source of information, and therefore its details form the basis of the reference citation.
 Likewise, a student can cite your PowerPoint in their reference list or bibliography.
 The student is treating your presentation as a whole work.

 Brown, S 2020, Referencing using the Harvard System, PowerPoint,